pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-an-application/_index.md

 ## Registering a new application from Web UI

-Registering application helps PipedCD know where the application configuration is placing, what `piped` should handle the application as well as what cloud the application should be deployed to.
+Registering application helps PipedCD know the basic information about application, where the application configuration is placing, what `piped` should handle the application as well as what cloud the application should be deployed to.

 By clicking on `+ADD` button at the application list page, a popup at the right side will be revealed as the following:

+After filling all the required fields, click `Save` button to complete application registering.

 ![](/images/registering-an-application.png)
 <p style="text-align: center;">